The greenhouse effect is in the news a lot - what's the problem?

 This diagram shows what happens to the Sun's energy when it hits the Earth.

-The most important gases to do this are carbon dioxide, water vapour and methane.
+The most important gases that do this are carbon dioxide, water vapour and methane.
 These gases are called greenhouse gases.

 Have humans affected the greenhouse effect?

-We are burning more fossil fuels- to generate electricity, to make cars work, and many other reasons.
+We are burning more fossil fuels - to generate electricity, to make cars work, and for many other reasons.
 Whenever we burn fossil fuels, carbon dioxide is released.

-Rubbish dumped in landfill sites produces methane, as microbes digest rotting food waste.
+Rubbish dumped in landfill sites also produces methane, as microbes digest rotting food waste.